inducer/relate/README.rst

   See `example content <https://github.com/inducer/courseflow-sample>`_.
 * Versioning of content through deep integration with `git <https://git-scm.org>`_.
-  Instructors can preview newly-authored content while students work with prior versions, all from the same instance of Courseflow.
+  Instructors can preview newly-authored content while students work with prior versions, all from the same instance of CourseFlow.

 Installation
 ------------